ambrisolla/unison-manager/README.md

 ```

 ### `--remove`
 Remove a Unison job.
-PS: This option only remove the Unison job profile.<p>
+PS: This action only removes the Unison profile, it does not remove any data where the data is synced.<p>
 Example:
 ```bash
 $ unisonManager --remove [JOB_NAME]